 - Materials: Consider any particular materials or technologies that may need to be considered for the building typology or location.

 - Givens, assumptions, opportunities, and constraints: List everything that is known about the project as well as the unknown and things that need to be considered and questioned further.

-- Deliverables: Outline the packages that will be prepared, completed, and delivered during the course of the project, including the number of drawings, models, and other specific documents and records of your work, process, and progress.
+- Deliverables: Outline the packages that will be prepared, completed, and delivered during the course of the program, including the number of drawings, models, and other specific documents and records of your work, process, and progress.

 Here is an example of an architectural design brief:

 - End users: Employees and visitors of ABC Company